 A unique feature of the Serpentine Galleries is its annual Serpentine Pavilion commission, which invites an architect or design team to create a temporary pavilion in Kensington Gardens.
 These pavilions, known for their innovative design and architectural significance, serve as focal points for public engagement with art and architecture.

-The Serpentine Pavilion 2024 (7 June–27 October 2024), designed by Mass Studies, breaks from tradition by dispersing smaller, adaptable structures around the Serpentine South lawn instead of a singular central pavilion.
+The Serpentine Pavilion 2024 (until 27 October 2024), designed by Mass Studies, breaks from tradition by dispersing smaller, adaptable structures around the Serpentine South lawn instead of a singular central pavilion.
 Dubbed Archipelagic Void, the pavilion consists of five unique islands, each varying in size, height and form, constructed primarily of timber.
 These structures, supported by adaptable footings, are joined by a steel ring forming an oculus to draw in natural light.
 Reflecting traditional Korean architecture, the layout emphasises connectivity and diverse functionality, with designated areas including a gallery, auditorium, library, play tower and tea house.

 Temporary exhibitions at Serpentine